SmileyChris/django-easy-images/docs/topic/python.rst

 Some other useful properties are found on ``.meta``.

-Check the :cls:`easy_images.image.EasyImage` class for reference documentation on all properties and methods this class provides.
+Check the :class:`easy_images.image.EasyImage` class for reference documentation on all properties and methods this class provides.

 .. _python-batch-loading: